 Not the good stuff, of course!
-Instead, look to that cheap bottle of vodka that’s been occupying your bar cart for far too long and use it to make your toilet shine.
-Pour 1/2 cup vodka into your toilet at least once a month to help rings from forming.
+Instead, look to that cheap bottle of vodka that's been occupying your bar cart for far too long and use it to make your toilet shine.
+Pour 1/2 cup vodka into your toilet at least once a month to help prevent rings from forming.
 You can even use it to disinfect your toilet seat and cover.
-Wonder what else vodka can be used for besides cocktails?
-Check out our 15 cleaning hacks using vodka.

 2. Disinfect Your Toilet Brush Holder

-Looking for an easy way to clean your toilet brush and prevent the buildup and recirculation of germs?
-Pour disinfectant into your toilet brush holder after each use.
-Easy as that!
+To prevent the buildup and recirculation of germs, try this easy way to clean your toilet brush.
+Pour a small amount of disinfectant into your toilet brush holder after each use.
 This helps disinfect your toilet brush each time you return it to its holder—no additional work necessary!

 3. Clean Your Bathroom Fan with a Can of Air

 No need to flip the circuit breaker or bust out the screwdriver next time you need to clean your bathroom exhaust fan.
 All you need for this bathroom cleaning shortcut is a step ladder and can of air.
-Don’t have one?
-You can buy one at your local hardware store.
-Use it to spray directly onto the exhaust fan, ridding it of any dust.
+Spray it directly onto the exhaust fan to rid it of any dust.
 A microfiber cloth will also make quick work of wiping up pesky dust particles.

 4. Clean Windows and Mirrors with Lemon and Club Soda

-The lemonade can wait—when life gives you lemons, use them to clean!
-Tap into the fruit’s natural cleaning and bleaching properties by adding a teaspoon of lemon juice to a spray bottle of club soda or distilled water to create your own fresh-smelling glass and window spray.
-Or, try one of our homemade natural glass cleaners.
+Tap into the fruit's natural cleaning and bleaching properties to create your own fresh-smelling glass and window spray.
+Add a teaspoon of lemon juice to a spray bottle of club soda or distilled water, or try one of our homemade natural glass cleaners.

 5. Shine Faucets with Baby Oil